jxph025319/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - ``url``
      - string
-     - The escaped URL of the page the user was visiting when this event was emitted.
+     - The escaped URL of the page from which the thread can be viewed.

        Also present for ``edx.forum.response.created``,
        ``edx.forum.comment.created``, and ``edx.forum.thread.viewed`` events.